 A variety of data sources were utilized to gather demographic and health indicators for the community served by CCMH.
 Commonly used data sources include Esri, the U.S. Census Bureau, and the Centers for Disease Control and Prevention (CDC).
 Martin County and South St. Lucie County defines the community served by CCMH.
 Demographic and health indicators are presented for these areas.
-Initial secondary data collection was completed utilizing the most recent periods of data available as of March 18, 2020.
-Following secondary data collection and analysis, supplemental data was collected related to the COVID-19 pandemic as of August 2020.
+Initial secondary data collection was completed utilizing data available as of August 15, 2021.

 For select indicators, county-level data are compared to state and national benchmarks.
-Additionally, Healthy People 2020 (HP 2020) Goals are presented where applicable.
-The HP 2020 Goals, launched in December 2010, are science-based, ten-year national objectives for improving the health of all Americans.
+Additionally, Healthy People 2030 (HP 2030) Goals are presented where applicable.
+The HP 2030 Goals are measurable, ten-year public health objectives to help individuals, organizations, and communities across the United States improve health and well-being.